KanzaTahreem/TravelVent-Backend/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🧾 Documentation <a name="documentation"></a>
 > _Here you can find a detailed documentation for the API used in the project, including endpoints, request/response formats, and authentication methods.
-Developers can use this documentation to integrate our service into their applications and build custom integrations_
+Developers can use this documentation to integrate our service into their applications and build custom integrations._

  &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://capstone-backend-gz9j.onrender.com/api-docs/index.html">
     <img alt="documentation" width="165px"  height="35px" src="https://img.shields.io/badge/ user guide-8A4182?style=for-the-badge&logo=read-the-docs&logoColor=white" />